janwilmake/create-stripeflare/README.md

 - Name of your worker & repo
 - Domain where to deploy the worker.
 Can be a subdomain.
 Must be a valid domain you already own in your Cloudflare account.

-Please note this will not create a repo in your GitHub but it WILL set
+Please note this will not create a repo in your GitHub but it WILL init the .git folder and set the origin.
+Just push yourself!